ellevaoche/Elles-HackerRank-Quickstart-Archetpye/README.md

 ## Create a project based on my Archetype

-To generate project from the custom archetype use one of the following methods:
+To generate a project from the custom archetype use one of the following methods:

 ### Interactive mode